cuevae/code-katas-php-bubble-sort/README.md

 ## Goal

-You goal is to write the necessary code in PHP and using TDD in order to implement Bubble sorting for any given list.
+You goal is to write, using a TDD approach, the necessary code in order to implement Bubble Sort for any given list.
+Code can be found in the `src` folder, while tests - suprisingly - can be found in the `tests` folder.

- Below you'll find some test cases:
+## Examples

  Input             | Output
  :------           | :----